Machine Man: Powers and abilities

 Machine Man was constructed by unnamed computer engineering specialists under Oliver Broadhurst at the Broadhurst Center for the Advancement of Mechanized Research; Abel Stack was his chief programmer.
 Machine Man's robotic materials, design, and construction (titanium alloy) provide him with a number of abilities, as does his adamantium composition.
 He possesses superhuman strength, speed, stamina, durability, and reflexes.
 He is an expert on his own construction and repair.
 Machine Man has superhuman visual acuity.
 He possesses an above normal intellect, with a capacity for unlimited self-motivated activity, creative intelligence, and human-like emotions.
 He has superhuman cybernetic analytical capabilities, including the ability to process information and make calculations with superhuman speed and accuracy.

-Machine Man is powered by solar energy.
-He can also draw power from several different external-energy sources, if needed.
+Machine Man is primarily powered by solar energy and can also draw power from several different external-energy source if needed.
 Machine Man has the ability to telescope his arms and legs to a length of 100 ft.
 Machine Man's hands are equipped with variable-payload fingers, some routinely carried in his fingers, others stored in hidden recesses in his belt.
 His fingers contain a different variety of devices, including: gas chromatograph, laser interferometer, micro-pulse radar, audiometer, seismometer, gravity-wave detector, pulse-code modulator, standard-computer input/outputs, radio beacon, all-wave transceiver, laser-cutting torch/weapon, and projection of heat, cold, or electricity; one of his fingers has been shown to contain a bullet-firing mechanism that uses .357 Magnum ammunition.
 He has the ability of flight under his own power through the means of anti-gravity disks.

 During the X-51 series, Machine Man had a few extra features thanks to nanotechnology within him at the time.
 This mainly included parts of himself being rebuilt if damaged, also causing many changes in his look from issue to issue.
 He also had a beam cannon on his chest.
 In Nextwave, he has become a living Swiss Army knife of sorts, containing various tools and weapons for a multitude of situations, both useful and esoteric.
-When asked if he could impregnate a human woman from several feet away, Aaron simply states "I am full of very useful devices".
 In the Point One event, as many other heroes, Machine Man was slightly revamped, gaining new powers and abilities.
 Now being a cross between the nano-technological being in the X-51 miniseries and the living Swiss Army knife of Nextwave, Machine Man is now suffused with nanites able to effortlessly change his appearance from his earliest, jump-suited look to the more-humanoid looks of Nextwave.
 Also, his nanotechnology allows him to transform and rebuild every piece of machinery he comes in contact with, such as building an anti-gravity vehicle out of a motorcycle.